Shauna Grant: Retirement

-In 1983, Grant met Jake Ehrlich, a cocaine dealer who had wanted to meet Grant after seeing modeling photos of her.
-Grant met Ehrlich at his home in Palm Springs and simply never left.
+In 1983, Grant met Jake Ehrlich, a cocaine dealer who had wanted to meet her after seeing photos of her.
+She met him at his home in Palm Springs and never left.
 Embracing an image of a domesticated life, Grant retired from the adult film industry.
-Her career lasted less than a year, appearing in over 30 films and videos.
+Her career lasted less than a year and included over 30 films and videos.
 During that time, she had sex on screen with 37 men, contracted herpes, and had an abortion.

 On March 14, 1984, despite not making any films for the previous 10 months, she was a multiple nominee and presenter (with John Leslie) at the 8th Annual Adult Film Association Awards show at the Coconut Grove Ambassador Hotel.
-While her desire to act in mainstream films had generated no offers, she was so prestigious at the time that famed director Francis Ford Coppola was seated at her table.
+While her desire to act in mainstream films had generated no offers, she was so prestigious at the time that director Francis Ford Coppola was seated at her table.

 At the awards show, Grant accepted a role in the upcoming adult film Matinee Idol.
 The film was due to begin filming in eight days in San Francisco, California.
 A few days after the awards show, a boyfriend she met during a trip to Minnesota flew to Los Angeles to visit her.
-However, in the days following the awards show, Grant and Smith had partied and then slept for two whole days causing them to lose track of time.
-So when the day of her boyfriend's arrival came, Grant had no means to get to the airport to pick him up and spent the day trying, unsuccessfully, to find transportation.
-It was at this time that Ehrlich telephoned from prison informing her that their relationship was over and that Grant had to move out of his home.
+But in the days following the awards show, Grant and Smith had partied and then slept for two days, losing track of time.
+When her boyfriend arrived, Grant had no way to pick him up at the airport and spent the day trying to find transportation.
+Then Ehrlich telephoned from prison and told her that their relationship was over and that she had to move out of his home.

-Grant persuaded her friend, veteran porn performer Kelly Nichols, to take over the role Grant had been offered in Matinee Idol.
-Grant also had the option of returning to Minnesota.
-Her parents offered to pay for her college expenses, but she believed she would no longer be comfortable at home in Minnesota.
+Grant persuaded her friend, porn performer Kelly Nichols, to take over the role Grant had accepted in Matinee Idol.
+Her parents offered to pay for her college expenses if she returned to Minnesota, but she believed she would no longer be comfortable there.

 Death

-On March 20, 1984, Grant called her friend Brenda and asked her to keep her company while she packed to leave Ehrlich's Palm Springs home.
+On March 20, 1984, Grant called her friend Brenda and asked her to keep her company while she packed to leave Ehrlich's home.

-The next night on March 21, Grant shot herself with a .223 caliber AR-15 style rifle.
-Her friend Brenda arrived only to find Grant's body wedged between two mattresses that had been made into a single bed.
-Grant was taken to a Palm Springs hospital where she was taken off life support and declared dead two days later.
+On March 21, Grant shot herself with a .22 caliber rifle.
+Brenda found Grant's body wedged between two mattresses that had been made into a single bed.
+Grant was taken to a Palm Springs hospital, where she was taken off life support and declared dead two days later.

 Grant's funeral was held on March 28, 1984, at St. Michael's Church, a Catholic parish in Farmington.
-She was buried in the church's cemetery.
+She is buried in the church's cemetery.